-This inexpensive sewing machine also comes in a HUGE variety of colors, and they’ll often be different prices.
-So if you’re not sold on one color, make sure to check prices for each color to see which one’s going to be the cheapest.
+This inexpensive sewing machine also comes in a HUGE variety of colors, and they’ll often be at different prices.
+So if you’re not sold on one color, make sure to check prices for each color to see which one’s going to be the least expensive.

 - Affordable for a Janome

 - Top drop-in bobbin

 - No built-in LED light for tired eyes